MOL 101/STC 101

 Molecular and Cellular Immunology

 A broad survey of the field of immunology and the mammalian immune system.
 The cellular and molecular basis of innate and acquired immunity will be discussed in detail.
-The course will provide frequent exemplars drawn from human biology in health and disease.
+The course will provide frequent examples drawn from human biology in health and disease.
 Prerequisite: MOL214.

 MOL 342